hannahgrinton/Wordpress/README.md

 # Wordpress
-3 Different Wordpress installs to be used to develop themes and plugins
+3 different Wordpress installs to be used to develop themes and plugins